 This book was written by Rabbi Yechezkiel Bornstein, the Rabbi of the Amhurst Park Synagogue in 1947, and printed by the Narodiczky Press in Whitechapel, London.
+(If you would like your own copy, the Mizrahi Bookstore in Brooklyn has one for sale here.)

 Rabbi Bornstein (sometimes spelled Borenstein), was born in Warsaw in 1901.
 He studied in Yeshivas Toras Chaim in Warsaw under Rabbi Zvi Hirsch Glickson.